 4. See the Rock Wallabies

 If you want to see Maggie Island’s rock wallabies hopping around, then head to Geoffrey Bay.
-At around 5 pm, when the day starts to cool off, all of the rock wallabies will come out of hiding, in search of food.
+At around 5 PM, when the day starts to cool off, all of the rock wallabies will come out of hiding, in search of food.

 If you want to feed them, then come prepared with fruits and veggies!
 Carrots, celery, and sweet potatoes are best for their diets.

-5. Visit the Koala Village
+5. Visit the Koala Park

-Then, after the presentation, at 4 pm, there’s a free lorikeet feeding experience.
-Right on time, these colorful birds will flock to the crowd, expecting a big meal.
-The birds will land on your arms, head, face, etc. to steal as much food as they can, just watch out for their sharp claws!
+The little parrots will land on your arms, head, face, etc. to steal as much food as they can, just watch out for their sharp claws!

 6. Watch the Sunset at West Point

-Down a very long, pothole-filled dirt road, you’ll find a secluded beach that’s perfect for a sunset picnic/chill sesh.
+Down a very long, pothole-filled dirt road, you’ll find a secluded beach that’s perfect for a sunset picnic/chill-out sesh.
 The only caveat is that you need a car to get here.
 It’s much too far to walk, and buses don’t service this area of the island.

 7. Grab Dinner at Thai Again